Empty your mind. Be water, my friend

 Advice to entrepreneurs (and everyone else)

 The path to where you ought to be is not linear.
 Fighting it is to work against yourself.
 When available opportunities come, do not pass them over because they aren’t “ideal”.
-Therefore, to get to your purpose, you have to be flexible.
+To get to your purpose, you have to be flexible.
 I have not always gotten it right, but when I feel rigid, I remind myself to look at things differently.
 It has molded me into the entrepreneur I am now.
 My advice to you: empty your mind of what you think your journey should look like and be like water.

 As always, thanks for stopping by.